voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 order: 140
 ---

+Navigate to Team Settings > Subscription to view a summary of API calls for each of your projects.
+Note, however, that team settings can be viewed and managed only by an Account Administrator.

 To understand the basic limits of your account, check out [Pricing](https://www.voucherify.io/pricing) and [Fair Use Policy](https://www.voucherify.io/legal/fair-use-policy).
 Now, let's navigate through what we limit and how to monitor your usage.

 ## API Limits